Explosion247/milestone-project-1/README.md

 <br>

-During the creating of the main page, i focused on making the main page as clear as possible to the user. during the creation of the website a few things needed to be changed.
+During the creating of the main page, i focused on making the main page as clear as possible to the user.
+During the creation of the website a few things needed to be changed.

 - The description was moved to the right of the carousel to prevent large blank spaces
 - A welcome paragraph was added above the description